 Animal Crossing might seem like a simple island getaway experience, but it's a rather complex simulator.
 The game follows a real-time clock, so when it's nighttime in real life, the stars are out over your virtual island.
 Stores and shops within the game have business hours, so you need to plan your time accordingly to see what clothes and furniture are in stock.

 New experiences continue to get added every few months, including seasonal activities that coincide with real-world holidays.
-For instance, during October, the special Animal Crossing Halloween event allows players to get into costume, grow pumpkin patches, and craft Spooky decorations for their island.
-Plus on All Hallows Eve, players will be visited by Jack, a pumpkin-headed specter.
+For instance, during December, the special Animal Crossing Christmas event allows players to wear holiday sweaters, craft Toy Day DIY recipes, and build the perfect Snowman.
+Plus on Dec.
+24, players will be visited by Jingle the Black-Nosed Reindeer, one of Santa's helpers.

-Mario Kart 8 Deluxe — Best racing game on Nintendo Switch
+2. Mario Kart 8 Deluxe — Best Racing Game on Nintendo Switch$50 at Amazon

 |Mario Kart 8 Deluxe||✔||$50 at Walmart|